 For storage, divide into daily portions or individual meals and freeze in small freezer containers or ice cube trays.
 Thaw overnight in the refrigerator or float frozen food in its container in a sink of very warm water for a quick thaw.

-Thanks goes out to reader Lauren for photo contributions of Bessie.
+Thanks goes out to reader Lauren for photo contributions of Bessie, and love to the indomitable Max.